-Ovarian cancer is a life-threatening condition and its treatment may produce significant toxicities, which cause substantial shortand long-term side-effects and functional loss in various behavioural and life domains, as well as psychosocial distress.
+Ovarian cancer is a life-threatening condition and its treatment may produce significant toxicities, which cause substantial short- and long-term side effects and functional loss in various behavioural and life domains, as well as psychosocial distress.
 Therefore, QoL and functional status of the patient may be substantially reduced.
 In coping and adjusting to life with cancer, women and their families face multiple challenges.

 Early detection of psychosocial distress, sexual dysfunction and psychiatric comorbidity, as well as identification of psychosocial care needs, are of major importance.
-A stepped care model of interventions including counselling, psychoeducation and psychotherapy seems to be the best approach in all areas of psychosocial care for patients with ovarian cancer.
-To empower patients to cope with physical and psychosocial long-term side-effects of disease and therapy and to preserve QoL they should receive a personalised survivorship care plan (see Section 2 of supplementary data, available at Annals of Oncology online).
+A stepped care model of interventions including counseling, psychoeducation, and psychotherapy seems to be the best approach in all areas of psychosocial care for patients with ovarian cancer.
+To empower patients to cope with physical and psychosocial long-term side effects of disease and therapy and to preserve QoL they should receive a personalised survivorship care plan (see Section 2 of supplementary data, IJGC, available online).